-Written by Chris Rizer and reprinted with permission by Flyer News
+Excerpt from article by Chris Rizer for Flyer News

 Visitors to Kennedy Union will view campus activity information in a new format called digital signage, replacing posters which proved to be an ineffective way to communicate to students, according to Amy Lopez-Matthews, director of Student Life and Kennedy Union.